 The Company is exposed to changes in the price of gold which affects its earnings and cash flows.
-Changes in the price of gold will impact the profits and resulting cash flows of the company and could potentially impact the classification and amounts of certain liabilities, most notably the asset retirement obligation.
+Changes in the price of gold will impact the profits and resulting cash flows of the Company and could potentially impact the classification and amounts of certain liabilities, most notably the asset retirement obligation.

-As at September 30, 2015, the Company holds gold futures contract (Note 8).
-However, the Company does not use derivative instruments to hedge or reduce its price risk to gold.
+As at September 30, 2016, the Company did not hold any gold futures contracts (Note 8).
+The Company does not use derivative instruments to hedge or reduce its price risk to gold.